Scholarships: New Students

 These awards include: Forensics, Performing Arts, Student Government, etc.

-Awards are made by the individual department.
+Awards are made by the individual department and are for students pursuing their first baccalaureate degree.
 For information on activities scholarships, contact the appropriate individual:

 - Federal Pell Grants and Carroll College scholarships and grants plus athletic aid cannot exceed direct costs (tuition, fee, and room/board if on-campus).